Predict A/B test results using ancient Indian astrology

 Can AI help?

-But, unfortunately, similar AI-based techniques didn’t perform satisfactorily on prediction of A/B test results.
-It seems driving cars, beating world Go champion and detecting tumors is an easier problem than predicting which website design is going to be a better choice.
+But, unfortunately, similar AI-based techniques didn’t perform satisfactorily on the prediction of A/B test results.
+It seems driving cars, beating the World Go champion, and detecting tumors is an easier problems than predicting which website design is going to be a better choice.

 Enter IA